rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ## Overview

+This project provides a python script that is intended to run daily to:
+* Scrapes the price for a set of games from the UK Playtsation Store
+* Sends email alerts when a price drops
+* Provides a dashboard of prices over time for the various games.
+.
+.

-This project provides a python script to pull the current price for  game from the UK Playstion Store
+of hat monitors o pull the current price for  game from the UK Playstion Store

 price drop alerts for number of games dashboard